peter88213/scap_novx/docs/usage.md

 ### Import styles (optional)

-The scap2novx distribution comes with a sample Scapple project *styles.scap* including all required styles.
+The scap_novx distribution comes with a sample Scapple project *styles.scap* including all required styles.
 You can either use this diagram as a template, or import the styles into your own Scapple diagram.

 ![Screenshot: Import styles dialog](Screenshots/import_styles.png)

-In the file picker dialog, select `<unzipped scap2novx release folder>\sample\styles.scap`.
+In the file picker dialog, select `<unzipped scap_novx release folder>\sample\styles.scap`.
 Then you can apply the styles via context menu.

 ![Screenshot: Apply style menu](Screenshots/apply_styles.png)